brucou/movie-search-app-ivi/README.md

 # Notes
 17K minified gzip.
-Probably can be brought down through better config... and substituting json patch for a mere function
+Probably can be brought down through better config... and substituting json patch (that is 3KB gzipped) for a mere function